gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 Once built, the python package is directly installable, and as the package was configured to expose some command line tools, the `hello` CLI tool is invokable directly after install.
 The fact that the tool was built in python becomes an implementation detail.
 The user experience with the software now starts to approximate what we would go through consuming something similar from a public site.
 The `dependencies` clause in the `pyproject.toml` file ensures any dependencies that are needed in the environment are installed automatically, so for the most part we don't have to worry about packaging these dependencies ourselves.
 Therefore, there are very few touchpoints required to get the tool running.
 Just a `pip install`.
 Splendid.

-By default `build`, will produce packages in a source distribution (sdist) format, and a more machine dependent wheel (whl) format.
+By default, `build` will produce packages in a source distribution (sdist) format, and a more machine dependent wheel (whl) format.
 Source distributions are more portable across machine architectures in principal, and will build the source upon download.
 The wheel format avoids the need to build the package locally (and therefore the assumption that build tools such as `setuptools` and `venv`/`pyenv` and `pip` are available), but is machine dependent.
 It's constructive to publish both as part of a single publishing event.
 This allows consumers with the same machine architecture/OS as the publisher to consume an efficient packaging format.
 In a hetergenous OS/arch environment, the source distribution can be built where it is run, which means you don't have to support all the infra permutations out there, but the usage and installation takes a bit longer and requires some additional tools in the consumer python environment.

 Let's publish these artefacts to a Binary Artifact Management System such as Azure Artifact, via a github actions workflow.